Regulations for Support International Coordination Action

 Size of the allowances

 § 1.
-Providing that the institution or institutions to which the applicant is affiliated co-fund(s) at least 25% of the total cost, the applicant may receive an annual sum of maximum € 75,000 for a period of three years, which can be renewed.
+The applicant may receive an annual sum of maximum € 75,000 for a period of three years, which can be renewed.
 The subsidy allowance cannot be used for costs covered by other funding bodies (e.g. the coordinating role in an excellence network or an integrated project within the European Framework programme).

 § 2.
 Follow-up funding may be allocated if a request for extension is submitted within the context of the permanent call and via the same procedure as for the first support.

 § 3.
 As of 2007, the Flemish government provides the FWO with a sum of €700,000 for this initiative.
 Within the budgetary possibilities this sum can also be allocated in subsequent years and increased if necessary.

 Art.
 5. (as amended by decision of the Board of Trustees of 27/11/2019)